1961 Southern Rhodesian constitutional referendum

 A constitutional referendum was held in Southern Rhodesia, then a constituent territory of the Federation of Rhodesia and Nyasaland, on 26 July 1961.
 The new constitution was approved by about 66% of those who voted; turnout was 77%.

 The referendum was held using the same franchise as elections to the Legislative Assembly, which excluded most Africans.

 Background

-Following three years of negotiations with the Southern Rhodesian government and other parties, the British government had put forward a draft constitution on 13 June 1961.
+Following three years of negotiations with the Southern Rhodesian government and other parties, the British government put forward a draft constitution on 13 June 1961.
 It provided for a parliamentary system, with a 65-seat parliament; the previously common voters' roll was divided into two rolls, the "A" roll and the "B" roll, the latter of which had lower qualifications intended to make it easier for prospective voters to enter the political system.
 There were 50 "A"-roll constituencies and 15 larger "B"-roll districts, with a complicated mechanism of "cross-voting" allowing "B"-roll voters to slightly influence "A"-roll elections and vice versa.
 This system was theoretically non-racial, but in practice the "A" roll was largely white and the "B" roll was almost all black.